Coalescing Operation in PHP (for Default Values)

 $a or $a = 'b';

-However, issues arise when the variable has not already been declared, in such a case notice messages will be displayed.
-This is due to attempting to use the non-existent variable out right, without checking with the ‘is_set’ or ‘empty’ functions first.
+However, issues arise when the variable has not already been declared, and in such a case, notice messages will be displayed.
+This occurs due to attempting to use the non-existent variable outright, without first checking with the ‘isset’ or ’empty’ functions.
 This is one of the key areas being addressed in the proposed update.
-The examples below, more verbosely than desired, address this issue at present.
+The examples below, more verbose than desired, address this issue at present.

 $a = empty($a) ?: 'b';